dinuwara62/broken-biscuit-detection-cv/README.md

 # Broken-Biscuit-Detection-CV

-How the System Works
-The logic follows a step-by-step process to turn a raw photo into a clear result:
+Project Title
+Broken Biscuit Detection using Classical Image Processing Techniques

+Problem Description
+In food factories, broken biscuits are a common issue that can lead to waste and unhappy customers.
+Checking every single biscuit by hand is slow and difficult.
+This project solves that problem by using a computer vision system that can automatically look at a photo of biscuits and tell which ones are perfect and which ones are broken.
+It also identifies if the biscuit is a square cracker or a round cookie.

+Tools and Libraries Used
+The project is built with Python.
+I used the OpenCV library for all the image processing tasks, like picking out colors and measuring shapes.
+I also used NumPy to help the computer handle the math and the image data behind the scenes.

+Image Processing Methods Used
+Instead of just looking at outlines, I used a color-based approach to make the system more reliable:

-Color Recognition: Instead of just looking at black and white images, the code converts the photo into HSV color space.
-This makes it much easier to pick out the golden-brown color of the biscuits while ignoring the shadows and the white paper background.
+Color Isolation: I converted the images to HSV color space.
+This allowed me to create a specific mask that only looks for the golden-brown color of the biscuits, which helps ignore shadows and the white paper background.

-Creating a Clean Mask: By setting a specific color range, the system creates a mask where the biscuits are white and the background is black.

-Cleaning Up Noise: To make sure the system doesn't get confused by small crumbs or the little holes on the cracker's surface, it uses morphological operations like Opening and Closing.
-This "heals" the shape so the computer sees a solid object.
+Cleaning the Shapes: I used morphological opening and closing.
+This basically acts like a digital brush that smooths out the edges and fills in the small toasted holes on the biscuit surface so the computer sees a solid object.

-Shape Analysis:

-Circularity: The code calculates how close the shape is to a perfect circle.
+Shape Math: Circularity: I used a formula to see how round the object is.

-Vertex Counting: It counts the "corners" of the shape.
-For example, an intact square should have 4 corners, while a circle has many more approximated points.
+Vertex Counting: The code counts the corners of the shape to tell a square from a circle.

-Aspect Ratio: This checks if the width and height are balanced, which helps identify if a square biscuit has been snapped into a thin rectangle.
+Aspect Ratio: This checks if the width and height of a square biscuit are balanced.
+If it is too thin, the system knows it is a broken piece.

-Libraries Used
-The project is written in Python and relies on two main tools:

-OpenCV: Used for all the heavy lifting like color filtering, finding shapes, and drawing the labels.

-NumPy: Used to handle the image data and math behind the shape detection.
+Instructions to Run the Code
+Make sure you have Python installed on your computer.

+Install the required tools by typing pip install opencv-python numpy in your terminal.

+Place your biscuit photos in a folder named inputs.

+Run the script.
+The system will automatically create an output_images folder where it saves the final results with labels.

+Example Output Images
+The final images show green boxes and labels for intact biscuits and red boxes for broken ones.
+For example, a full round biscuit will be labeled as Intact Biscuit (Circle), while a snapped cracker will show up as Broken Biscuit (Square).

+(Note: You can see the labeled results in my output_images folder in this repository.)